yanyiju/GPGPU-sim_express_edition/README.md

 Install those necessary packages like gcc/g++ and CUDA4.2.
 No need to install SDK or gpu driver.
 See other details on gpgpusim [github](https://github.com/gpgpu-sim/gpgpu-sim_distribution).

 ## Step2:
-Download this repository and run "source setvar.sh" in terminal.
+Download this repository on your desktop; rename the folder into 'SIM' and run "source setvar.sh" in terminal.
+You can change your path and folder name as you like, but the pathes inside \<setvar.sh\> should be changed at the same time.

 ## Step3:
 Download the gpgpusim repository and copy out config folder into your working path.